 The project aimed to identify the opportunities and challenges for blockchain application that SMEs operating in the wholesale and retail industry identify and to weigh them against the feedback collected from the experts and through the desk research.
-The survey's (July, 2020) questions were formulated according to the drivers and barriers that have been identified above.
+The survey's (July, 2021) questions were formulated according to the drivers and barriers that have been identified above.
+To identify the change in the landscape, the survey was repeated in February 2022.

-Respondents see the highest value of blockchain in improving efficiency, tracking as well as trust in provenance and certification (4.7 from total of 5).
-In terms of benefits, such as increased business efficiency and speed, SMEs believe that blockchain drives the technology compared to existing solutions on the market (score 4.7 from total 5).
+In 2021 respondents saw the highest value of blockchain in improving efficiency, tracking as well as trust in provenance and certification (4.7 from total of 5).
+In 2022, the value of blockchain in this regard has been evaluated as of slightly less importance (4.1 from total of 5).
+In terms of benefits such as increased business efficiency and speed, SMEs believe that blockchain drives the technology compared to existing solutions on the market.
+In 2021 the respondents were strongly convinced of the benefits (score 4.7 from total 5), while in 2022 the rating was slightly lower (score 4.3 from total 5) but still shows the high value added in terms of efficiency and speed.

-In terms of barriers of entry, SMEs did not signify that it is particularly difficult to convince suppliers to use blockchain-based supply chain management solutions (3.2 from total 5), which could indicate high potential for a better blockchain applicability rate in the future.
+In terms of barriers of entry, SMEs did not signify that it is particularly difficult to convince suppliers to use blockchain-based supply chain management solutions (3.2 in 2021 and 3.3 in 2022, from total 5), which could indicate high potential for a better blockchain applicability rate in the future.

-However, respondents have also identified that the lack of proper infrastructure and differing needs of the parties involved make it difficult to adopt decentralized supply chain solutions (the score for this obstacle is 2.8 out of 5).
-The other concerns that SMEs expressed during the survey included issues such as: not enough understanding of blockchain and its application processes, lack of real-life examples and general knowledge and understanding of the technology-an obstacle that Blockstart project is trying to address as well.
+However, in 2021 survey, respondents have also identified that the lack of proper infrastructure and differing needs of the parties involved make it difficult to adopt decentralized supply chain solutions (the score for this obstacle is 2.8 out of 5).
+In 2022, the barrier of lack of proper infrastructure was still identified as a relevant difficulty for adoption of blockchain solutions (3.3 out of 5).
+The other concerns that SMEs expressed during the survey included issues such as: not enough understanding of blockchain and its application processes, lack of real-life examples and general knowledge and understanding of the technology, market fragmentation-an obstacle that BlockStart project is trying to address as well.